jskov/action-nexus-publish/README.md

 There are unit-tests which can be executed without context.
 And there is a single integration-test which uploads a bundle to OSSRH (this needs credentials, so can only be run manually by someone providing said credentials).

+### FAQish

+* Why did you now write this Action in javascript - it is more conventional for Actions
+Several reasons:
+ ** I do not have enough experience with the plain javascript language to do that (efficiently, anyway).
+ And including 27 NPMs to solve the problem would defeat the purpose of this Action.
+ ** The target audience of this Action consists of java programmers; they should be able to easily review the code.

+* Why did you now write this Action in shell script - it is more conventional for Actions Same as above, really.
+But I do believe it could be done much simpler in shell scripts by someone with enough experience there.

+* Can my dependencies in Maven/Gradle really read my secrets?

+Sure, any class that is loaded/instantiated can do anything.

+Can you be sure what classes are loaded during a Maven/Gradle invocation?
+You may trust the two projects behind Maven and Gradle, but do you trust all the dependencies they use during a run?

+As a mitigation, you can publish with Maven/Gradle in a separate step that does not build/test anything.
+This way you can at least exclude risk from all your project's (transitive) build and test dependencies.

+* Are you really this paranoid?

+When it suits me.

 ## Using the Action